abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/04-azure-boards.md

    ![](media/E1T4S21.png)

 1. Click on **Endpoint hostname**.
-It'll open a browser tab where you will be visual that the contoso traders app has been hosted successfully.
+It'll open a browser tab where you will see that the Contoso Traders app has been hosted successfully.

    ![](media/E1T4S22.png)